 Subscription Revenue

-For example, Apex Trader Funding charges traders $85 per month after they complete the evaluation process [2].
+For example, Apex Trader Funding futures prop firm charges traders $85 per month after they complete the evaluation process [2].
 This fee typically covers platform access, customer support, and account maintenance, ensuring the smooth operation of the trading environment.
 Beyond operational upkeep, these fees also help maintain the infrastructure that traders rely on daily.

 However, for traders, these ongoing fees can add up over time, increasing the overall cost of trading.
 Even for those with consistent performance, these expenses can gradually chip away at their profitability [1].